doTerra TerraShield Review

 Mix batches as needed for personalized bug control, and customize with more or less oil.

-TerraShield is one of DoTerra’s oil blends, and with 250 drops per bottle it’s very reasonably priced!
+TerraShield is one of DoTerra’s oil blends, and with 250 drops per bottle, it’s very reasonably priced!
 Unlike many other brands, DoTerra oils are 3rd party tested and represented by brand consultants with whom you can personally speak with for advice, tips or general information.
-The company has a team of scientists and goes through the rigors of oil testing and sourcing for guaranteed quality.
+The company has a team of scientists and goes through the rigours of oil testing and sourcing for guaranteed quality.